Perth Property Management Fees Explained

 - Determining the accurate rental value of your property

-- Inspecting the property regularly and updating you as to its condition
+- Inspecting the property regularly and updating you on its condition with recommendations to maintain asset value

 - Ensuring that rent is always paid on time

-- Organising trades to perform repairs and maintenance duties on the property
+- Organising cost effective trades to perform repairs and maintenance duties on the property

 - Liaising with the tenants to deal with any complaints or issues that may arise

-- Dealing with difficult tenants, including guiding you through the eviction process if necessary
+- Dealing with difficult tenants, including guiding you through the eviction process and facilitating insurance claims, if necessary

-The management fee is the main fee you pay to the property manager and is the meat of your contract.
-It is based only on the amount of rent received and Perth fees currently range from 8.5% to 10%.
+The ongoing property management fee is the main fee you pay to the property manager and is the meat of your contract.
+It’s usually based on the gross weekly rental amount and the average property management fees in Perth currently range from 8.5% to 10% of the rent price.

-As it is one of the larger fees you pay, ensure you consider the stability and experience of the property management team.
+As it is one of the larger real estate management fees you pay, ensure you consider the stability and experience of the property management team and the company’s operational systems.
 The management fee covers the day-to-day management tasks of your property manager such as:

 - advising the owner of relevant matters